Comparison SEGGER Toolchain and gcc with CMake

 General

-This article describes the use of the SEGGER toolchain (https://www.segger.com/products/development-tools/embedded-studio/technology/tools/segger-toolchain/) with CMake and showcases the code-size comparisons between the SEGGER toolchain and the ARM GCC toolchain.
+This article describes the use of the SEGGER Toolchain with CMake and showcases the code-size comparisons between the SEGGER Toolchain (compiler and linker) and the ARM GCC toolchain (compiler and linker).

-We have based our internal testing on 3 different projects:
+We have based our internal testing on three different projects:

 - A FreeRTOS demo that runs on an Atmel/Microchip SAME70_Xplained Ultra board (see below for how to reproduce this on your own)